mohammed-adl/flash-trading-simulator/Readme.md

 ## 🧩 Overview

 Flash combines a modern, real-time frontend with a robust, scalable backend.
-It’s designed to demonstrate production-ready architecture, advanced caching, and real-time synchronization — all while providing an intuitive trading experience.
+It's designed to demonstrate production-ready architecture, advanced caching, and real-time synchronization — all while providing an intuitive trading experience.

 **Core Highlights**